BogdanAnghelina/programmatic-seo-app/README.md

-# programmatic-seo-app
+# psapp
-An app for programmatic SEO.
+An app made by me.